bodkan/ku-introgression2024/README.md

 gt[["Neanderthal"]]
 ```

-Then we can use this to sum up how many positions of those two chromosomes carry the same allele:
+then we can sum up positions at which those two samples carry the same allele:

 ```
 gt[["African"]] == gt[["Neanderthal"]] # this gives us TRUE/FALSE values